Paul Doiron: Career

 Doiron's second book Trespasser won the 2012 Maine Literary Award for Crime Fiction.

 His novelette "Rabid" was a finalist for the 2019 Edgar Award for Best Short Story.

 His twelfth novel Dead by Dawn won the 2022 New England Society Book Award for Fiction, the 2022 Maine Literary Award for Crime Fiction and was a finalist for the 2022 Barry Award for Best Thriller.

+Doiron won the Maine Writers & Publishers Alliance CrimeMaster Award at the 2025 Maine Crime Wave.

 Doiron is the former Editor in Chief and current Editor Emeritus of Down East, The Magazine of Maine.

 Personal life

+In 1988 Doiron and two friends were struck by lightning while camped near the Appalachian Trail in Maine and survived.
+He has cited the incident as inspiring him to write about the Maine outdoors.

 Doiron is married to poet and environmentalist Kristen Lindquist.